jundalisay/superbnetlify/content/en/social/economics/principles/part-1/chapter-03b.md

 So far, only the ["take tags"](https://moneylesssociety.com/)* of the Resource Based Economy (RBE) has a similar yet rudimentary idea of this.

 > *These are different from a gift economy and a time-banking system.The flaw in RBE is that [they have no background on metaphysics](/social/economics/fallacies/resource-based-economy).
-This makes them focus on physical resources, different from Superphysics which is based on fellow-feeling
+This makes them focus on physical resources, different from Supereconomics which is based on fellow-feeling

 <!--  exchanged between .
 These points are then stored and exchanged through a points-based banking system.
 This is similar to how the Bank of Amsterdam, according to the Wealth of Nations, standardized, stored, and exchanged the various coins circulating in Europe.  -->